 What has been your most challenging moment?

 Less than one month into the role, I took over a case that involved the department making - as opposed to defending - an urgent application in judicial review: an unusual state of affairs.
 With little experience of litigation (and none in the field of public law) this represented a steep learning curve.
 It was without doubt challenging but also…dare I say it…fun.
-My experience of the GLS is that you are encouraged to challenge yourself and to develop new skills, in the knowledge that there is a network of colleagues to whom you can turn for advice and guidance.
+My experience of being a government lawyer is that you are encouraged to challenge yourself and to develop new skills, in the knowledge that there is a network of colleagues to whom you can turn for advice and guidance.
 As a result, seemingly daunting experiences take on a new and exciting quality!